 Differences begin to occur as you drive outside of the more populous areas.
 Road conditions begin to disintegrate, and you'll notice pot holes and cracks are more common, while road signs and signals are hard to find.
 In some of the more rural areas, roads do not exist at all so you'll need to be prepared to drive on dirt and sand paths.

-Due to the fact that there are just a few gas stations within the area, you will want to check out the table that follows for some of their locations.
+Due to the fact that there are only a few places that sell gas within Humacao, it is a good idea to check out the table below to see some of their locations.